 - The cone of vision from the deck would fall to the side and rear setbacks of the approved single dwelling at No. 12 Nova Lane.
 The affected side boundary would be occupied by a 3.3 metre high boundary wall, while the rear of the dwelling would be setback 1.4 metres from the boundary with no major openings to habitable rooms.
 There are no major openings or areas of outdoor habitable spaces to No.12 Nova Lane that would be impacted by the cone of vision from the eastern elevation of the deck.
 The cone of vision to No. 11 Mabel Street is obscured by the 1.6 metre pool screening on the boundary; - The provision of three trees, for canopy coverage at the rear of the lot which grow to 8 10 metres in height at maturity would provide additional landscaping screening to further obscure the cone of vision; - To alleviate perceived visual privacy impacts on the eastern boundary, the Chair of the Design Review Panel has recommended an increased setback of the spiral staircase to 2.1 metres to align with the eastern boundary of the swimming pool.
-The applicant has agreed to relocate the spiral staircase, with this to be demonstrated on amended plans prior to the issue of a building permit.
-Privacy screening is to be installed along this eastern edge of the deck in place of the staircase.
-This has been recommended as a condition of approval.
+The applicant has agreed to relocate the spiral staircase, with this is to be demonstrated on amended plans prior to the issue of a building permit.